Nitrux/nitrux-bug-tracker/README.md

 > [!IMPORTANT]
 > Open Issues without activity after 3 days will be considered stale.
 And issues without activity after 7 days will be automatically closed.

+## What qualifies as a bug report?

+Please do not file a bug report to:

+- Request new software.
+  - For such circumstances, please submit a [feature request](#how-to-make-a-feature-request).
+- Report bugs in upstream software (unless the issue is unique to Nitrux).
+  - Example: If GIMP crashes on Arch, Fedora, and Nitrux, do not report it here.
+That is an upstream bug.
+  - Exception: If GIMP works elsewhere but crashes only on Nitrux, please report it here.
+  - Note: Always report issues with Maui Apps or Nitrux-specific configurations here.
+- Discuss policies or propose general ideas.
+    - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).

 > [!NOTE]
 > We use labels to communicate the state of a report.
-Maintainers will apply the appropriate labels to any issue—including marking incomplete reports or unsupported use cases (like virtualization).
+We reserve the discretion to apply these labels to any report based on its content to any issue—including marking incomplete reports or unsupported use cases (like virtualization).

-## Determine if the bug is a bug

-You should not file a bug report if you want to:

-1. Request new software.
-    - For such circumstances, please add a [feature request](#how-to-make-a-feature-request).
-2. Filing a bug against software not maintained or developed by Nitrux, unless it's specific to Nitrux.
-    - For example, only open a bug report if GIMP crashes only in Nitrux.
-If it's a general crash due to a bug in GIMP, don't open a bug report here.
-    - On the other hand, please open a bug report in this repository if the Maui Apps have issues, or if a setting we apply is causing an adverse effect.
-3. Discuss features or existing policies, or propose new features or ideas.
-    - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).

 ----

-Nitrux uses GitHub to keep track of feature requests.
+Nitrux uses GitHub to keep track of feature requests and their implementation.

 # Submitting a Feature Request